wh-alice/mig_visualstudio/vs/misc/-name--is-not-valid-editor-for-this-file-type..md

 ---
-title: "&lt;name&gt; is not valid editor for this file type." ms.custom: "" ms.date: "10/19/2016"
+title: "&lt;name&gt; is not valid editor for this file type. | testtitle" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"